Frequency Response Module

 The second tab in the Loop Shaping toolbar lets you set new servo loop filters or edit existing servo loop filters.
 Only a single filter can be seen and edited at a time, but all listed filters are applied to the resulting open-loop-shaped response.

-Preferable servo loop filters can also be calculated using the Auto-Fit Servo Loop Filters button.
-This auto-fit tries to remove any resonance peaks present in the existing response.
+Servo loop filters that are important to your project can also be calculated by using the Auto-Fit Servo Loop Filters button .
+This auto-fit tries to remove any resonance peaks that are part of the existing response.

 Editing Feedforward Gains and Filters